qiskit-community/qiskit-experiments/docs/tutorials/learning.rst

 To run experiments across many qubits of the same device, we use **composite experiments**.
 There are two core types of composite experiments:

-* **Parallel experiments** run across qubits simultaneously.
-The circuits cannot overlap in qubits used.
+* **Parallel experiments** run across qubits simultaneously as set by the user.
+New circuits are constructed that parallelize circuits of the sub-experiments to be executed simultaneously.
+  Therefore, the sub-circuits cannot overlap in qubits used.
 * **Batch experiments** run consecutively in time.
-These circuits can overlap in qubits.
+These circuits can overlap in qubits used.

 Here's an example of measuring :math:`T_1` of two qubits on the same device simultaneously in a parallel experiment: